naustudio/nau-launchpad/README.md

-nau-launchpad
+Nau Launchpad
 =============

-A default page for Chrome where it give quick links to Nau' and info
+A default page for Chrome where it provide quick links to Nau services and summary of user's notification